tknaller/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |          |lastUpdate   |DateTime |yes      |Timestamp of the last measurement                                                |

-'Note: The Dimmer should be calibrated using the Shelly App.'
+`Note: The Dimmer should be calibrated using the Shelly App.`

-Using the Thing configuration option 'brightnessAutoOn' you could decide if the light is turned on when a brightness > 0 is set.
+Using the Thing configuration option `brightnessAutoOn` you could decide if the light is turned on when a brightness > 0 is set.
-'true':  Brightness will be set and device output is powered = light turns on with the new brightness 'false': Brightness will be set, but output stays unchanged so light will not be switched on when it's currently off.
+`true`:  Brightness will be set and device output is powered = light turns on with the new brightness `false`: Brightness will be set, but output stays unchanged so light will not be switched on when it's currently off.

 ### Shelly ix3 (thing-type: shellyix3)